jakub-oprsal/pcsptools/README.md

 ## Structures (and CSP instances)

 Relational structures are stored as instances of the class `Structure`.
 Constructed by `Structure(domain, relation1, relation2, ...)`.
-Each of the relations is an iterator (list, set, tuple) of tuples of elements from domain.
+Each of the relations is an iterator (list, set, tuple, etc.) of tuples of elements from domain.
 A few structures are pre-defined:

 - `clique(n)` – the complete graph on `n` vertices.
-- `cycle(n)` – the `n`-cycle graph.
+- `cycle(n)` – the unoriented `n`-cycle graph.
+- `ocycle(n)` – the oriented `n`-cycle graph.
 - `nae(n, arity=3)` – the 'not all equal' relation on an `n` element set, i.e., the template for hypergraph `n` colouring.
 - `onein(n)` – the generalisation of 1-in-3SAT of arity `n`, containing those Boolean tuples with exactly one 1.
 - `loop(n, m, ...)` – the 'loop' of the given type, i.e., the structure on 1-element domain where all relations are non-empty.